By Jessica Sage

 In this particular case, the FDA expressed science-backed policy and moral considerations throughout the Plan B OTC approval process, but the district court made an unprecedented decision to overrule the FDA’s discretion and insert his and CRR’s ideology.

-Potential Impact of the Decision
+Impact of the Federal Decision To Make Plan B Available

 One district court judge in NY orders the FDA to make Plan B available OTC to 17 year olds and to reconsider making Plan B available OTC to women of all ages.
 The impact of this decision could be extensive and damaging.